MordFustang21/go-test/README.md

-## go-test
+## gotest

-go-test is a CLI to find and execute tests in a Go project.
-It's a wrapper around `go test` with some additional features.
-Such as the ability to find and execute subtests within table driven tests.
-You can also rerun your last test and track your test execution history.
+Gotest is a command-line interface (CLI) tool designed to locate and run tests in a Go project.
+It serves as a wrapper around the `go test` command, offering extra functionalities.
+These include the capability to identify and execute subtests within table-driven tests, the option to rerun your most recent test, and the ability to maintain a history of your test executions.

 ### Installation
 ```bash
 go install github.com/MordFustang21/gotest@latest
 ```

 Notable features:
-- Find and execute tests in a Go project INCLUDING SUBTESTS
+- Find and execute tests in a Go project INCLUDING SUBTESTS AND TABLE-DRIVEN TESTS
+- Memory and CPU profiling WITH Flamegraph support 🔥
 - Easily test for coverage and then launch in a browser
 - Test execution history with re-run capability
-- Memory and CPU profiling WITH Flamegraph support 🔥